Compelling ReLU Networks to Exhibit Exponentially Many Linear Regions at Initialization and During Training

-Our work seeks to improve network initialization by making use of explicit theoretical results.
-This stands in sharp contrast the current standard approach.
+Our work seeks to improve network initialization by making use of explicit theoretical constructs.
+This stands in sharp contrast current standard approaches, which treat neurons homogeneously.
 Two popular initialization methods implemented in PyTorch are the Kaiming \citep{He_2015_ICCV} and Xavier initialization \citep{pmlr-v9-glorot10a}.
-They use weight values that are sampled from distributions defined by the input and output dimension of each layer.
-Aside from suboptimal approximation power associated with random weights, a common issue is that an entire ReLU network can collapse into outputting a constant value.
-This is referred to as the dying ReLU phenomenon.
-It occurs when the initial weights and biases cause every neuron in a particular layer to output a negative value.
+They use weight values that are randomly sampled from distributions defined by the input and output dimension of each layer.
+Aside from sub-optimal approximation power associated with random weights, a common issue is that the initial weights and biases in a ReLU network can cause every neuron in a particular layer to output a negative value.
 The ReLU activation then sets the output of that layer to 0, blocking any gradient updates.
-As depth goes to infinity, this becomes increasingly likely \citep{Lu_2020}.
-Several papers propose solutions: \citet{Shin_2020} uses a data-dependent initialization, while \citet{singh2021initializing} introduces an alternate weight distribution called RAAI that can reduce the likelihood of the issue and increase training speed.
-We observed during our experiments that this method greatly reduces, but does not eliminate the likelihood of dying ReLU.
-Our approach on the other hand is only minimally probabilistic, and the imposed weight structure prevents collapse in this manner.
+This is referred to as the dying ReLU phenomenon \citep{10.1007/978-981-99-8132-8_40,Nag_2023_WACV}.
+Worryingly, as depth goes to infinity, the dying ReLU phenomenon becomes increasingly likely \citep{CiCP-28-1671}.
+Several papers propose solutions: \citet{Shin_2020} use a data-dependent initialization, while \citet{singh2021initializing} introduce an alternate weight distribution called RAAI that can reduce the likelihood of the issue and increase training speed.
+We observed during our experiments that RAAI greatly reduces, but does not eliminate, the likelihood of dying ReLU.
+Our approach enforces a specific network structure that does not collapse in this manner.